 Giving good customer service and providing all customers with a consistent and stellar experience is a sure fire way to get customers to recommend you to their friends.
 This is when referral marketing comes in hand.
-A referral marketing system allows you to have a structured flow for collecting and organizing referrals.
+A referral system allows you to have a structured flow of collecting and organizing referrals.
 With the correct timing and approach (and software), your business will be well primed for referrals to occur.

 As it turns out, referrals are a great and inexpensive way to market your brand.
 Marketing can take a lot of time and it can quickly become expensive.
 Which is exactly what makes referral marketing great.
 Let’s go into why and how referral marketing systems work.

 What is referral marketing:

 Chances are you know exactly what it is.
 But, since we’re discussing the mechanics of referral marketing, we should probably reiterate what the subject is.
 The basic concept is to encourage customers to share your business with their friends and family.
-It’s a way to grow a business by leveraging the business’s network of customers and partners.
+It’s a way to grow by leveraging the business’s network of customers and partners.

 Some people think of referral tracking systems as incentivized word of mouth marketing.
 Typically, there is an incentive involved, which helps encourage customers to share.
 It should be noted this is not always the case.
 You may see the term referral marketing used interchangeably with advocate marketing, brand ambassador, and influencer marketing, but those terms can also have a very different meaning.
 So when you are planning your referral program make sure you are clearly defining each term.

 Why it works: